karishma836/Stock_Market_Analysis_Project/README.md

 8] Stocks with Strong Buy Signals and stocks with Strong Selling Signal ?

-## The description of these tables is as follows:
+## The description of these tables column as follows:

 Date: The date of the stock data entry.